goschtl/zope/bluebream/website/docs/v1.0/tutorial.rst

 distribution installed anymore to function any task.
 The source code contains mechanism to install dependencies and setup other things required.
-The only necessary things you need to have is a pure Python installation and internet access to PyPI.
+The only necessary things you need to have is a pure Python installation and Internet access to PyPI.
 We will see how this is becoming possible in the upcoming sections.

 Buildout